Voyageurs National Park: Winter recreation

 The Voyageur Trail is a multiple segmented trail, beginning near the Thunderbird Lodge.
 From Black Bay (Rainy Lake Visitor Center), it is nearly 6 mi long to the junction with the Chain of Lakes Trail on the Kabetogama Peninsula.
 An additional 3.5 mi crossing the west end of Kabetogama Lake brings you into the Kabetogama community with a short 1 mi or so drop around the point to the Kabetogama Visitor Center.
-In the Kabetogama community, there are linkes to the Arrowhead Trail, Woody's Trail, Peterson Bay Trail, Tone Dawg Trail, and the Ray Access Spur.
+In the Kabetogama community, there are links to the Arrowhead Trail, Woody's Trail, Peterson Bay Trail, Tone Dawg Trail, and the Ray Access Spur.

 After leaving the Kabetogama Visitor Center, the Voyageur Trail crosses the south side of Kabetogama Lake for 7 mi, to the Kabetogama Narrows (Ash River Visitor Center) and the Rudder Bay Trail.
 Another 3 mi brings it to Ash River.
-In Ash River, there are links to other trails, including Bill Morgan Trail and the 'Ash River Links" to both the Arrowhead Trail and Crane Lake.
+In Ash River, there are links to other trails, including Bill Morgan Trail and the Ash River Links to both the Arrowhead Trail and Crane Lake.
 By staying on the Voyageur Trail, you'll cross the southern shore of Namakan Lake and then turn south through Nakd Point Lake, Mukoda Lake and Crane Lake to Crane.
 This last link is 28 mi long.
-The entire length of the Voyageur Trail is about 37 mi.
+The entire length of the Voyageur Trailis about 37 mi.